I have pendulous FOT boobs with short roots, which sometimes makes it hard for me to fill out the top of bra cups and made me think I was FOB.

 One other thing to note (I'm somewhere at a 29 inch back).
 I did find the band to be very stretchy and would've liked it to be a little firmer.
-Granted, this could be because I ordered a larger size..so who knows.
-Read more 98 more words
+Read more 141 more words

 This bra has a very weird fit, I can't even tell which breast shape it might fit.
 The 65 band feels like Cleo or Freya's 32.
 The elastics are very soft and at this size, the bra has 3 sets of hooks.
 The gore does not stay flat on my sternum, and the fabric on either sides of the gore wrinkes.
 It might lack center projection.
 The cups don't fit, the left one is very big, but hte right is a tad small.
 I know I have asymetric breast, but it's the first time that I see such a big difference in the fit of each cup.
 The straps are comfortable but wide-set, which may bother women with narrow shoulders.